 - Your existing phone handset.
 This can be connected to the VoIP system using an ATA (analog telephone adapter) which gives it an IP address.
 Essentially, you just plug your phone into the ATA instead of straight into your wall socket.

 - A special IP phone.
-This looks and works like a normal phone.
+This looks and works like a normal analog phone.
 It has a handset with buttons that slots into a charging cradle.
 However, instead of the a RJ-11 phone connector, the IP phone has an RJ-45 connector.
 This means it plugs into an ethernet port on your router, not into a phone connector.
 Depending on the season, some VoIP companies may give you a free phone handset.

 - Your computer.
 You will need an app that lets you make calls over VoIP.
 This is sometimes called a ‘softphone’.
 Of course, you will also need a sound card plus a headset, or a microphone and speakers.
-You will also need internet connectivity, either by ethernet or wifi.
+You will also need internet connectivity, either by ethernet or WiFi.
 Most well-known VoIP companies have apps for both Windows and Mac.

 - Your mobile phone.
 Again, you will need the right app and a wifi connection.
 You can also use a mobile data plan with 4G or higher speeds.
 Most VoIP apps will work on all smart phone such as Android mobile devices and Apple iPhone (iOS).